Who are we?

 We acknowledge and extend our respect to Elders both past and present and upcoming future leaders.

-To maintain a forum to educate and instigate positive change on all matters Byron visitor economy related.
+To maintain a forum to educate and instigate positive and sustainable change on all matters Byron visitor economy related

 To maintain a committee of industry skills-based board members to represent all major sectors of Byron Shires Visitor Economy.